Learning and Exploring at PlayLEAP

-LEAP engages undergraduate students in helping Kindergarten and 1st Grade students develop the language, literacy, math and social skills necessary to succeed in school.
-Tutors are paired individually with a child for the duration of the academic year, and spend two hours per week working with their partner to develop these skills.
+LEAP engages undergraduate students in helping kindergarten through third grade students develop the language, literacy, math and social skills necessary to succeed in school.
+Tutors are paired individually with a child for the duration of the academic year, and spend three hours per week working with their partner to develop these skills.

-By participating in the program LEAP tutors are encouraged to develop new perspectives; teaching and leadership skills; awareness and interest in the Rochester community; and additional insight into their own paths and values.
+While participating in LEAP, tutors are encouraged to develop teaching and leadership skills, new perspectives on education, awareness and interest in the Rochester community, and additional insight into their own paths and values.
 Tutors complete extensive training throughout the year to help facilitate these goals.

 How does it work?

-LEAP tutors are placed on teams of 10 under the guidance of a Team Leader.
-Each team member is paired individually with a child and the group conducts hour-long sessions twice weekly outside of the students' classroom.
+LEAP tutors are placed on small teams (6-10 students) of under the guidance of a team leader.
+Each team member is paired individually with a child and the group conducts three-hour sessions on Saturday mornings.
 During session the Team Leader guides the group through activities while maintaining an open environment where each individual child is able to make choices and explore their interests alongside their partner.

 LEAP is designed to promote active learning in an environment that is open to exploration and gives children the opportunity to learn through play.
 Each tutor has an important role as they discover the interests and abilities of their specific partner child and encourage literacy, math, science and social development.